replete/obsidian-minimal-theme-css-snippets/README.md

 Most of these snippets are exclusively suited to the minimal theme, but some will also work on anything else, such as `hide-ribbon`, `minimal-make-tweaks` and a few others.

-It's opnionated, an example of which is that I prefer more condensed views, so this might not be for everyone.
+It's a bit opinionated, an example of which is that I prefer more condensed views, so this might not be for everyone.

 <a href="https://www.buymeacoffee.com/replete"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=replete&button_colour=6a8695&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>